codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 #### Recovering from a power outage

 Using an OpenBSD system for reliable storage/archival of data (e.g. like a NAS) is not recommended.
-You would be better served with the other filesystems commonly used for such purposes.
+We would be better served with the other filesystems commonly used for such purposes.

 #### Integrating other filesystems